Guide

 Provisioning

-This functional Block describes all the functionalities that help a CSP provision their Charging Stations, allowing them to be registered and accepted on their network and retrieving basic configuration information from these Charging Stations.
+This Functional Block describes all the functionalities that help a CSMS to provision Charging Stations.
+It allows Charging Stations to register on the network and retrieve basic configuration information.

 Authorization